Building Your First Product Roadmap (and Why It Shouldn’t Be Perfect)

 It’ll never be 100% perfect though.
 That’s a bit of control that we’ve all just got to let go of.
 After all, we don’t have perfect information, so we can’t craft a perfect plan.

-Our go-to here at ProdPad is the Now-Next-Later roadmap format because it has that sense of imperfect information built right in: You’ve got higher granularity of information about things right in front of you, and less for things further and further out on the horizon.
+Here at ProdPad, we pioneered the Now-Next-Later roadmap format because it has that sense of imperfect information built right in: You’ve got higher granularity of information about things right in front of you, and less for things further and further out on the horizon.

 Your roadmap is meant to have this flexibility built in so that as you learn, you adapt.
 Your roadmap flexes and is updated based on new information, and so what was considered the best roadmap for the information of the time is set aside to make way for a constantly iterated version of that roadmap, always showing the best version for the information at hand.